 Our ancestors walked across the very same bridleways and footpaths as us, often for very different reasons; perhaps to find food or shelter, evade an enemy tribe or to make an offering to their gods.
 Whatever the reason, many of us still embrace a good old saunter and without realising it, still perform similar rituals to those of the millennia past.

-As a child, our family walks often centred around visiting a feature of some description; often a castle, a waterfall or perhaps something that fuelled our vivid imaginations such as a troll-guarded bridge or a spooky woodland.
-Luckily for us my family have never been poor in the imagination department and so we often came away from our walks full of wonder and intrigue and keen to explore more.
+Family walks often centre around visiting a feature of some description; often a castle, a waterfall or perhaps something that fuelled our vivid imaginations such as a troll-guarded bridge or a spooky woodland.
+So often we come away from our walks full of wonder and intrigue and keen to explore more.

 Often, if you look closely you will find coins dating from as far back as Victorian times buried into the bark right next to a modern day penny.
 In Scotland a medieval florin was spotted in one wish tree!